What Women Aren’t Comfortable Talking About When It Comes To Sex

 4) The most important of these tips is to teach girls and boys the language of consent and open communication when it comes to sex.
 Open communication is key.
 Without it, crossed wires will result in crossed boundaries and the goal for an enjoyable time does not include being violated in ways that were not agreed upon.
 Plus, states handle consent differently so it’s important to know your options when consent is not respected and be aware of how your state has handled sexual assault and rape cases in the past so that you can be prepared for your journey ahead should you be in a position that calls for this.

-Also read: How To Learn Your Partner’s Love Language
+Also read articles on love: How To Learn Your Partner’s Love Language

 5) Don’t forget talking about the importance of things you should do before sex ( foreplay, for example) and after sex (examples: going to the bathroom, showering, brushing your teeth).
 So often, foreplay can be completely forgotten but it can heighten your sexual experience in ways you may not be able to imagine, so definitely look into what you can do to heighten this experience if that’s the kind of sexual experience you’re looking for.
 Again, what to do after sex is also especially important.
 Simple tasks such as going to the bathroom to relieve yourself after sex can save you or lower your chances of getting a UTI.
 These are things that should be taught in sex-ed but so many people were never taught.